 From small-scale attacks to large ones…

 This week, according to the Guardian, the UK’s “banks, energy and water companies are on maximum alert over the threat of a serious cyber-attack from Moscow”, and “fears that Russia will target Britain’s critical national infrastructure have prompted round-the-clock threat assessments by the UK’s financial sector, energy firms and GCHQ, the UK’s largest intelligence agency, along with the security services MI5 and MI6”.
-The Daily Telegraph, meanwhile, quotes Cambridge University’s Julius Weitzdörfe, who warns that that the UK is only four meals from anarchy if there is such an attack.
+The Daily Telegraph, meanwhile, quotes Cambridge University’s Julius Weitzdörfe, who claims that the UK is only four meals from anarchy if there is such an attack.

 The UK’s defence secretary, Gavin Williamson, has been vocal about Russia’s cyber warfare capabilities since he took office last November, warning in the Telegraph in January that Russia “could cause ‘thousands and thousands and thousands’ of deaths in Britain with an attack that would cripple the UK’s infrastructure and energy supply” and claiming that “Russia has been researching the UK’s critical national infrastructure and how it connects to continental power supplies with a view to creating ‘panic’ and ‘chaos’” – something the Russian defence ministry spokesman Igor Konashenkov dismissed, saying Mr Williamson had “lost his grasp on reason”.